What is personal information and what is confidential information?

 - Personal information includes identity documents, driver’s licenses, passports, addresses and contact details among others.

 - Confidential information includes usernames, passwords and PIN numbers.

 Your personal information can be used by criminals to assume your identity and acquire retail or bank accounts, or even defraud your insurance, medical aid and Unemployment Insurance Fund.
-In some instances, they impersonate you and attend to your bank and transact upon your accounts.
+In some instances, they impersonate you, and using social engineering, access your bank accounts and do transactions.

 - Don’t carry unnecessary personal information in your wallet or purse.

 - Don’t disclose personal information such as passwords and PINs when asked to do so by anyone via telephone, fax or even email.

 - Don’t write down PINs and passwords, and avoid obvious choices like birth dates and first names.

 - Don't use any Personal Identifiable Information (PII) as a password, user ID or personal identification number (PIN).

 - Don’t use Internet Cafes or unsecure terminals (hotels, conference centres etc.) to do your banking.